MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ---
-title: Customize a Brands model in Azure AI Video Indexer - Azure
+title: Customize a brands model in Azure AI Video Indexer
-description: This article gives an overview of what is a Brands model in Azure AI Video Indexer and how to customize it. ms.topic: how-to ms.date: 03/22/2024 ms.author: inhenkel
+description: This article shows you how to customize a brands model with Azure AI Video Indexer. ms.topic: how-to ms.date: 03/22/2024 ms.author: inhenkel